 Activating manure ponds and septic tanks

 Stagnant manure ponds are the bane of many dairy farmers.
 In many countries, this waste stream cannot be applied to pastures because of an unstable mineral content.
 The nitrate-nitrogen component can contaminate waterways and phosphorus can spark algal blooms.
-The addition of EM to manure ponds can transform putrid ponds into living liquid fertilisers that are both stabilised and biologically enhanced.
+The addition of BAM to manure ponds can transform putrid ponds into living liquid fertilisers that are both stabilised and biologically enhanced.
 These beneficial anaerobes thrive and multiply amidst this stagnation and they effectively convert a liability into an asset.

 Natural, non-toxic home cleaning